-- Agreement: If two processes in T enter halting states with values r and s, respectively, then $|r - s| \leq \epsilon$. - Validity: If a process in T enters a halting state with value r, then there exist processes in T having x and y as initial values, such that $x \le r \le y$.
+- -Agreement.
+If two processes in T enter halting states with values r and s, respectively, then $|r s| \le \epsilon$ . - -Validity.
+If a process in T enters a halting state with value r, then there exist processes in T having x and y as initial values, such that $x \le r \le y$ .

-We will prove the following theorem.
+We prove the following theorem.

-Theorem 1 If $n \ge 3t+1$, then there exists a t-correct synchronous approximation algorithm with n processes.
+THEOREM 1.
+If $n \ge 3t + 1$ , then there exists a t-correct synchronous approximation algorithm with n processes.

 Note that the following strategy would suffice to prove Theorem 1.
-The processes could run n executions of a general (unlimited value set) Byzantine Generals algorithm such as the one in [DS 82], in order to obtain common estimates for the initial values of all the processes.
-After this algorithm completes, all processes in T will have the same multiset, V, of values for all the processes.
+The processes could run n executions of a general (unlimited value set) Byzantine Generals algorithm, such as the one in [4], in order to obtain common estimates for the initial values of all the processes.
+After this algorithm completes, all processes in T will have the same multiset V of values for all the processes.
 Then each process halts with value f(V), where f is a predetermined averaging function that is the same for all processes.
 This algorithm actually achieves exact real-valued agreement, with the required validity condition.
-However, the solution presented below is simpler and more elegant, and moreover extends directly to the asynchronous case, for which exact agreement is impossible.
-The algorithm has two additional advantages over using a Byzantine Generals algorithm: it is more resilient than typical Byzantine Generals algorithms, and it can, in some cases, terminate in fewer than t + 1 rounds.
+However, the solution presented below is simpler and more elegant and, moreover, extends directly to the asynchronous case, for which exact agreement is impossible.
+The algorithm has two additional advantages over using a Byzantine Generals algorithm: It is more resilient than typical Byzantine Generals algorithms, and it can, in some cases, terminate in fewer than t + 1 rounds.

-We now present our synchronous approximation algorithm, S. First, we describe a nonterminating algorithm, S_0 , and then we discuss how termination is achieved.
-We assume that $n \ge 3t + 1$.
+We now present our synchronous approximation algorithm S. First, we describe a nonterminating algorithm, $S_0$ , and then we discuss how termination is achieved.
+We assume that $n \ge 3t + 1$ .

-Synchronous Approximation Algorithm S_0 :
+Synchronous Approximation Algorithm S0